Chromium-6 Detection Test Kit - TK11™

+Chromium-6 Detection Test Kit - TK11™

 for surface contamination, dust particles, coatings and paint layers

 Chromium-6 can be harmful to human health and the environment.
-With this kit you can test the presence of chromium-6 in paint layers, coatings, surface contamination, dust particles, or other material.
+With this kit you can test the presence of chromium-6 in paint layers, coatings, surface contamination, dust particles or other materials.
 Using the kit will produce fast, safe and reliable results, that can help you to make sure that your materials are safe and that can avoid damage claims.

 The test kit contains 25 chromium-6 test swabs.

 The test kit is supplied with an English manual and safety data sheets.
 Manuals and safety data sheets of other languages can be downloaded using provided QR code

 General use of the test kit

 With this TK11 Chromium-6 Detection Test Kit, you can easily test if your surface contamination, dust particles, coatings or paint layers contain chromium-6.
-To do this, rub the moistened end of the swab on the object or material in question.
+To carry out the test, rub the moistened end of the swab on the object or material in question.
 If the swab remains light orange, no chromium-6 is present.
-If the swab turns red to purple, the object or material contains chromium-6.
-This change in colour only occurs with chromium-6 (VI), and not with other (harmless) types of chromium such as chromium-3 (III).
+If the swab turns red/purple, the object or material contains chromium-6.
+This change in color only occurs with chromium-6 (VI), and not with other (harmless) types of chromium such as chromium-3 (III).

 Testing of paint layers for chromium-6

 The test kit enables you to test a paint layer (or primer layer) for chromium-6.
-To do this, make a few incisions into the layer.
-Then sand lightly with a clean sandpaper.
-Moisturize the end of the cotton swab with testing fluid and rub the cotton swab onto the paint layer.
+To carry out the test, make a few incisions into the layer and sand the layer lightly with a clean sandpaper.
+Moisten the end of the cotton swab with test liquid and rub the cotton swab onto the paint layer.
 If the layer contains chromium-6, the cotton swab will turn purple.
 If no chromium-6 is present in the paint layer, the cotton swab will remain yellow/orange.

 Testing of other materials